cortexproject/cortex/docs/blocks-storage/querier.md

   # CLI flag: -querier.default-evaluation-interval
   [default_evaluation_interval: <duration> | default = 1m]

+  # Max number of steps allowed for every subquery expression in query.
+Number
+  # of steps is calculated using subquery range / step.
+A value > 0 enables it.
+  # CLI flag: -querier.max-subquery-steps
+  [max_subquery_steps: <int> | default = 0]

   # Active query tracker monitors active queries, and writes them to the file in
   # given directory.
 If Cortex discovers any queries in this log during startup,
   # it will log them to the log file.
 Setting to empty value disables active